suhasghorp/GradientDescent/README.md

 Finally, here are the test results for finding the minima of the three example functions.

-As you can see, using AAD, you get a value much closer to zero when zero is the function munimum.
+As you can see, using AAD, you get a value much closer to zero when zero is the function minimum.

 <img src="https://github.com/suhasghorp/GradientDescent/raw/master/images/Test_Results.png" align="center" border="0">